-A true "agent" as designated by a written agency agreement, has certain additional duties legally required and for which the agent can be held liable if violated or not performed as required.
+A true agency relationship, as designated by a written agency agreement, has certain additional duties legally required and for which the agent can be held liable if violated or not performed as required.
 To help you to remember them, use the acronym OLDCAR.

-An example would be a deal in which you are the agent of the seller.
-You have two offers to buy their property and they're almost identical in price and contingencies.
-Your seller instructs you to accept the offer from Agent B without going back to both buyer agents for further offers because your seller "doesn't like Agent A".
+As an example, let's say you're a seller agent who has two buyer offers almost identical in price and contingencies in-hand.
+Your seller instructs you to accept the offer from Agent B without going back to both buyer Agents A and B for further offers because your seller "doesn't like Agent A".
 Though you may feel that it is unfair to Agent A and their buyer, you must obey the instructions of your seller.

-However, should the seller instruct you to not consider one agent's offer because the buyer is of a certain ethnicity, that's illegal.
-You do not, nor should not, follow that instruction.
+However, a seller's instruction not to consider one agent's offer because the buyer is of a certain ethnicity is illegal.
+You should not -- legally cannot -- follow such an instruction.

-As the agent for your client, you must be loyal and keep their best interests ahead of those of any other party, including yourself.
-How much commission you might make, particularly in competing offer situations, should not be a consideration and would be disloyal to your client.
+As your client's fiduciary agent, you must be loyal and keep their best interests ahead of those of any other party, including yourself.
+Your potential commission, particularly in competing-offer situations, should not be a consideration and would be disloyal to your client.

-One situation where this is of concern is the offer of a bonus to buyer agents with an accepted purchase offer is of particular note here.
-In no way should the buyer agent give preference to that property because of the bonus.
-It is acceptable to show the property to the buyer if you believe it's something which might suit them, ethics requires that you tell them about the bonus prior to writing a purchase offer for them.
+The offer of a bonus to buyer agents with an accepted purchase offer is of particular note here.
+In no way should the buyer agent give preference to any property because of a bonus.
+While it is perfectly acceptable to show the property to the buyer if you believe it's something which might suit them, ethics requires that you tell them about the bonus prior to writing a purchase offer for them.

-Though confidentiality is discussed separately, it is also a component of the loyalty piece.
-Disclosing anything about your client without their express consent would not be in keeping with this loyalty requirement.
+Though confidentiality is discussed separately, it is also a component of the loyalty piece: Disclosing anything about clients without express consent is not in keeping with this loyalty requirement.

-In many states the law requires a real estate agent, whether in an "agency" capacity or not, to disclose material facts to their client.
+Laws in many states require a real estate agent, whether in an "agency" capacity or not, to disclose material facts to their clients.
 Material facts are those that, if known by the buyer or seller, might have caused them to change their purchase or sale actions.

-Your fiduciary duty of confidentiality means that you do not disclose anything that you learn about your client, their business, financial or personal affairs or motivations.
-This duty survives closing and lasts forever.
-Only a court instruction to disclose can relieve you of this duty.
+Your fiduciary duty of confidentiality requires that you do not disclose any information learned about your clients, their business, financial or personal affairs or motivations.
+This duty survives property closing and lasts forever.
+Only a court instruction to disclose relieves a fiduciary agent of this duty.

-This duty is one to be very careful of.
+This duty is one to which you should apply special care.
 The words "reasonable care" are only finally fully defined in many cases by a judge or jury when it's too late to change your actions.
-You, as a licensed real estate professional, are expected to have a certain level of knowledge and be able to advise and guide your client through the process without harm.
+Licensed real estate professionals are expected to have a certain level of knowledge and be able to advise and guide clients through the real estate sale process without harm.

-Whether on the buyer or seller side, you are expected to advise on price, inspections, negotiations, repairs and many other facets of the transaction.
-If it's not something you're expected to know, you are expected to advise your client in how to get the information.
+Whether representing buyers or sellers, real estate agents are expected to advise knowledgeably on prices, inspections, negotiations, repairs and many other facets of a transaction.
+If questions arise regarding things you're not expected to know, you are expected to advise clients on how and where to obtain the information they seek.

 Know Your Fiduciary Duties as an Agent and Perform them Diligently: